AuditoryVO/Autoencoder2Sound/README.md

 2- Download all the content of this repository into the same folder

+3- Install all the dependencies included in the requirements.txt file

-3- For a direct sonification with pre-calculated autoencoder:
+4- For a direct sonification with pre-calculated autoencoder:
    - Launch Cabbage, open Autoencoder2Sound.csd, and press play
    - Run Jupyter notebook 1 (Notes-Demo.ipynb) for sequential note sonification
    - Add your path to the downloaded spectra before running all the cells